Methacton High School

 Methacton High School (MHS) is a public high school located in the Fairview Village area, in Worcester Township, Montgomery County, Pennsylvania, in the Philadelphia metropolitan area.
-A part of the Methacton School District, it serves students in grades 9-12 from Worcester and Lower Providence townships (including the census-designated places of Audubon, Eagleville and Trooper).
+A part of the Methacton School District, it serves students in grades 9–12 from Worcester and Lower Providence townships (including the census-designated places of Audubon, Eagleville and Trooper).
 The school's mascot is a Native American warrior, and its colors are green and white.
 The school has approximately 1,757 students and 183 faculty.
-The current principal is Dr. Jamie Gravinese.
+The current principal is Deb Euker.

 History

 The first thing accomplished as the two districts merged was the opening of the Lower Providence-Worcester Joint Junior-Senior High School in 1961.
 The school was later named Methacton, and graduated its first class in 1964.
 The origin of the school's name is believed to be an American Indian term for "windy hill."

 Vincent Farina, the man for whom the administration building is named, served as the first principal of the joint junior-senior high school.
 After serving as the second Supervising Principal of the Lower Providence-Worcester Joint School System in 1962-63, he was later named the superintendent of the Methacton School District, a capacity he continued in until his retirement in 1977.